 Gross Domestic Product (GDP) is defined as “the market value of all final goods and services produced in an economy annually” (Hashim et. al, 2018).
 It is measured based on three main approaches which are the Production, Expenditure, and Income approaches (Department of Statistics Malaysia (DoSM), 2020).
 In terms of Production approach, it reflects on economic activities of individuals towards GDP as an overall; while for Expenditure approach, it determines the values of services and products consumed by consumers.
 As for income approach, it includes all income sources and amounts gained in economy.
 Therefore, in order to determine the economic values of each approach, macroeconomic indicators (also known as econometrics) are used as input to calculate the values of each approach.

-Expenditure approach plays a crucial role in overall GDP as it contribute the most to the overall GDP since 2013 until 2018 (Organisation for Economic Co-operation and Development (OECD), 2019).
+Expenditure approach plays a crucial role in overall GDP as it contribute the most to the overall GDP since 2013 until 2018 (Asada et.al, 2019).
 This approach is dependent on five main macroeconomic indicators (econometrics) namely as Real Private Consumption (RPC), Real Government Consumption (RGC), Gross Fixed Capital Formation (GFCF), and Net Export (NE) (DoSM, 2020).
 Out of the four variables, RPC is the major contributor to Malaysia’s expenditure since 2018 (Ministry of Finance (MoF), 2019).
 Since RPC is the most significant attribute towards contribution to Malaysia’s GDP, it is very crucial for RPC to be predicted as it will the reference for Malaysia’s MoF in making decisions for future financial planning.

 In brief, RPC is defined as the amount of goods and services consumed by households to fulfill their basic needs and wants (DoSM, 2020).
 It reflects on the expenditure of people in Malaysia as an overall.
 Most commonly, RPC is predicted using statistical techniques such as vector autoregression and ARIMA models (Razak, Khamis & Abdullah, 2017).